omnetpp/docs.omnetpp.org/tictoc/index.md

 ### Congratulations!

 You have successfully completed this tutorial!
-You have gained a good overview and the basic skills to work with @opp, from writing simulations to analyzing results.
+You have gained a good overview and the basic skills to work with OMNeT++, from writing simulations to analyzing results.
 To go to the next level, we recommend you to read the <i>Simulation Manual</i>
 and skim through the <i>User Guide</i>.